yelkar-snehal/my-youtube/README.md

 no need for post-CSS since CRA takes care of understanding the tailwind's code

 Just init tailwind to create a config

+## react env

+In CRA the REACT*APP* prefix is a must not a should.
+See the second link provided by op: "Apart from a few built-in variables (NODE*ENV and PUBLIC_URL), variable names must start with REACT_APP* to work."